4 Signs of Layoff Survivor Syndrome

 Traumatic events linger in your mind.
 You find yourself thinking through what happened over and over again.
 You turn to others to help you make sense of it.
 Naturally, this means you turn to your fellow survivors.
 Productivity goes out the window when you’re trying to comfort each other.

 Employees who survive a layoff also have the urge for self-preservation – meaning they want to update their résumé, refresh their LinkedIn profile, and start looking for a position at a stable and kind company.
 (Remember that whole grudge thing I told you about?)
-Most of them will have no qualms doing that on company time in the aftermath of restructuring or downsizing.
+Most of them will have no qualms doing that on company time in the aftermath of a company restructure or downsizing.
 But this will lessen over time.
 Especially if you commit to being a sounding board and confidant for your team members.

 3. Assume more cuts are coming down the line.